danjac/radiofeed-app/README.md

 ## Running Radiofeed on your local machine

+Radiofeed requires the following:

+* Python 3.10+
+* Node 16+

+### Additional requirements

 For ease of local development a `docker-compose.yml` is provided which includes:

 * PostgreSQL
 * Redis
 * Mailhog

-You can run this if you wish, or use a local install of PostgreSQL or Redis:
+Just run `docker-compose`:

 ```bash
 docker-compose build && docker-compose up -d
 ```

+You can use these images if you want, or use a local install of PostgreSQL or Redis.

+### Django setup

 Copy the file `.env.example` to `.env` and set the variables accordingly.

-Create a Python virtualenv and install dependencies (you will need **Python 3.10** to run this application):
+Create a Python virtualenv and install dependencies:

 ```bash
 python -m venv venv && \